* Kerry and Lavrov to meet in Paris

 “What he wants above all is a new empire, like the USSR but called Russia,” former Ukrainian President Viktor Yushchenko told France’s Europe 1 radio.

-“President Putin seems to have a different set of lawyers making a different set of interpretations,” Obama said on Tuesday.
+“President Putin seems to have a different set of lawyers making a different set of interpretations,” Obama said.
 “But I don’t think that’s fooling anybody.”

 The official said Obama, in his phone call with Putin last Saturday, had discussed what officials called an “off-ramp” to the crisis in which Russia would pull its forces in Crimea back to their bases and allow international monitors to ensure that the rights of ethnic Russians are protected.

 The U.S. president will stay away from a G8 summit scheduled for Sochi, Russia, in June unless there is a Russian reversal in the Ukraine crisis, the official added.